-We were picked immediately.
-That circumstance did not pan out.
-Once that happened you start to get nervous.
+We were picked immediately, but it did not pan out.
+Once that happens, you start to get nervous.
 Did I do something wrong?
 Did I say something wrong?
 Why didn’t it work out?
-There are many reasons why someone might think they are going to give their child up for adoption but then change their mind.
-Our birthmother was the fourth contact that we had.
+There are many reasons why someone might think they are going to place their child for adoption but then change their mind.
+Our expectant mother was the fourth contact that we had.
 Three of them didn't work out.
-It’s exciting when you get that call and your profile was seen and somebody wants to talk to you.
+It’s exciting when you get that call and your profile was chosen and somebody wants to talk to you.
 But then if that doesn’t pan out it’s very challenging emotionally.

 What were you most excited about?